“Hope smiles from the threshold of the year to come,

 The new house is almost complete – well the roof is on, doors installed and the glazing is in.
 But of course, this is holiday time here in NZ and all the builders and contractors are away.
 It’s very peaceful without them but we will look forward to their return on January 6.

 But we are making use of the new house already.
 G & Ts taken looking into the forest and the photo shows breakfast cooked on the barbecue yesterday and eaten in the almost complete house.

 To round off another eventful and adventurous year, my younger sister in London has taken up my invitation to come and visit us.
 She has never been to NZ.
-In fact, none of my family have, and so I am looking forward to showing her where I make my life; introducing her to friends and reintroducing her to her niece and nephew and their families.
+In fact, none of my family has, and so I am looking forward to showing her where I make my life; introducing her to friends and reintroducing her to her niece and nephew and their families.
 So this will be a great start to 2014.

 Christmas came and went in a flurry of activities as usual.
-Friends have called in for drinks, barbecues etc and on New Year’s Eve we shall have dinner with my Special Friend’s son and his partner and their two little girls.
+Friends have called in for drinks, barbecues etc and on New Year’s Eve, we shall have dinner with my Special Friend’s son and his partner and their two little girls.

 What a fantastic year 2013 has been for me.
 I hope you can all say the same and if not, my wishes for a fabulous, healthy and safe 2014 are sent to you all.